chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 #### Further Reading(Optional)

-The distinction and connection between operator precedence, operator associativity and operand/subexpression evaluation order could get very complicated.
+The nuances of operator precedence, associativity, and evaluation order can get very complex.
+For a deeper understanding, you can refer to discussions like this Stack Overflow post: https://stackoverflow.com/questions/6800590/what-are-the-rules-for-evaluation-order-in-java

-This is totally optional, but if you are interested, you can read the following post to enhance your understanding: https://stackoverflow.com/questions/6800590/what-are-the-rules-for-evaluation-order-in-java

-The question involves a very strange code:
+The question in that post involves a tricky Java expression:
 ```java
 int[] a = {4,4};
 int b = 1;
 a[b] = b = 0;
 ```

-The effect of the last line is `a[1] = 0;`.
-It takes some effort to figure out why, but my recommendation for this is to avoid this kind of bad practice do not write code that could raise ambiguity.
+The result of the above line is that `a[1]` becomes `0`.
+It takes some careful thought to understand why, but the takeaway is not to write such code that could raise ambiguity.
+Avoid convoluted expressions that are hard to reason about, and don’t write code where it’s unclear in what order things happen.

 This means you should avoid code like the following:
 ```java